s-blanco-dev/cppTask/README.md

 # cppTask

 cppTask is a simple terminal user interface (TUI) task manager written in C++.

-Current features include:
+## Features

-- Create, edit, and remove taks
+- Create, edit, and remove tasks
-- Add an extended description
+- Add extended descriptions to tasks
-- Assign due dates
+- Assign due dates to tasks
-- View tasks divided by assigned tag
+- View tasks categorized by tags
-- Order tasks by due date
+- Sort tasks by due date
-- View and modify task progress
+- Track and update task progress
-- Mark, unmark as completed
+- Mark tasks as completed or uncompleted
-- Assign a priority level to a task
+- Assign priority levels to tasks
-- Tasks colored according to priority
+- Task colors based on priority levels

 ## Libraries Used